 For information on plot surface navigation and editing, see the page in the manual on Qimera Plotting Surfaces

 The first combo box is used to change the specific attribute.
 Examples of attributes are X/Y position, roll, pitch, height, heading, heave, tide, standard deviations etc. The second combo box selects the specific source of the attribute as some attributes can come from multiple redundant sources on the vessel.
 If you have multiple sources, the currently selected source will be drawn in blue.
 The other sources will be drawn in gray.

 This will save any edits done to the time series.
 Again, saving edits will trigger a reaction from the Dynamic Workflow engine.

 This is the primary exploration mode of the tool.
-As you move your cursor over the plot, the label in the lower left of the window will update to show the current value.
-Also, a tracking ball will follow the location in time along the currently selected track in the 4D View.
+As you move your cursor over the plot, the label in the lower left of the window will update to show the current time, value, and if loaded in the project, the KP of the cursor location.
+If you have loaded any Route Layers a KP will be displayed.
+A tracking ball will follow the location in time along the currently selected track series in the 4D View.

 When in zoom mode, simply click and drag an area of the plot to zoom into.
 Or simply single click a location to zoom in a bit on it.
 Alt-click a location to zoom out a bit.
 Or hit the Home button to return to the full extents of the data.
 At any time, you can Shift-Click to drag the plot to a new location.
 This is especially useful when you are zoomed in.
 You can always undo an edit using the Undo button.
 Once you are satisfied with your edits, you must press the Save button.